-Assuming that data from different surveys can be combined, data fusion is the term used to describe the integration of these different data using of a joint likelihood (that of an IPPP, possibly thinned; Yuan et al. 2018; Isaac et al. 2020), whereby the different data may share latent (i.e. unobserved) parameters of interest.
-Data fusion requires the specification of several submodels, each specific to a given dataset (Isaac et al. 2020).
+Assuming that data from different surveys can be combined, data fusion is the term used to describe the integration of these different data using of a joint likelihood (that of an IPPP, possibly thinned because of imperfect detection; Yuan et al. 2018; Isaac et al. 2020), whereby the different data may share latent (i.e. unobserved) parameters of interest.
+Data fusion requires the specification of several sub-models, each specific to a given dataset (Isaac et al. 2020).
 These sub-models are linked by shared parameters (e.g. a common spatial distribution of a cetacean species).
 Specification of these sub-models is a difficult task in itself (Jacobson et al. 2020), and their integration in a joint model is accurate if specification of each sub-model is correct (Hahn 2019).
-Granting that a correct model specification is possible, data formatting remains a time consuming step.
-While the data fusion is elegant and attractive, the complexity involved in using methods at the cutting-edge of current research is beyond the scope of the current task and of WP2 more broadly.
+Assuming that a correct model specification is possible, data formatting remains a time-consuming step.
+While the data fusion is elegant and attractive, the complexity involved in using methods at the cutting-edge of current research is beyond the scope of the current tasks within WP2 although more user-friendly tools have been developed (e.g. Bachl et al. 2019).